Azerbaijan travel info

 US nationals require a valid passport and a visa.

-UK nationals require a valid passport and a visa.
+UK nationals require a valid passport and may apply for an e-visa.

-South Africans require a valid passport and a visa.
+South African nationals require a valid passport and a visa.

 Irish nationals require a valid passport and a visa.